joshstevens19/simple-uniswap-sdk/README.md

   // the generated data for this which if they accept you have tp
   // have in your transaction data when you send it
   data: string;
+  // if the allowance approved for moving tokens is below the amount sending to the uniswap router this will be false if not true
+  hasEnoughAllowance: boolean;
 }
 ```